Hum4n01d/MelodyQuest/README.md

 # MelodyQuest
-Battle bosses with music!
+Battle with music theory!

+Requirements:
-You need to connect a MIDI keyboard to your computer to play.
+- A MIDI keyboard to your computer to play.

+Disclaimer:
+- This game was only tested on the latest version of Google Chrome
+- The game is unfinished

+Made at Hyphen-Hacks 2019!